wds4/DCoSL/dips/README.md

 - [DIP-10](10.md)

-- [DIP-infinity](infinity.md) All DIPs are managed by the community using the DCoSL method.
+- [DIP-infinity](infinity.md) All DIPs are crowdsourced using the DCoSL method.